 There are plenty of other family fall activities at Uncle Shucks, including taking a tractor-driven wagon ride, playing on the tire mountain, picking a pumpkin from the patch, and roasting marshmallows at the bonfire.

 For older kids and adults, there’s also a haunted trail known as “the Dark Rows” after the sun sets.
+The corn maze and pumpkin patch will open for the 2022 season in early September and will remain open until early November.

 3. Go Apple Picking at Mercier Orchards